iptomar/projectary-tests/Documentation/index.md

 ## Run

-You need to run each component separately has a way to run:
+You need to run each component separately:

 **API** - To run just do `npm run api-test`.